ray-project/ray/doc/source/cluster/config.rst

 Node types
 ~~~~~~~~~~

-The nodes types object's keys represent the names of the different node types.
+The ``available_nodes_types`` object's keys represent the names of the different node types.

-Deleting a node type from the cluster config and updating with :ref:`ray up<ray-up-doc>` will cause the autoscaler to scale down all nodes of that type.
+Deleting a node type from ``available_node_types`` and updating with :ref:`ray up<ray-up-doc>` will cause the autoscaler to scale down all nodes of that type.
 In particular, changing the key of a node type object will
 result in removal of nodes corresponding to the old key; nodes with the new key name will then be
 created according to cluster configuration and Ray resource demands.